Equality and Human Rights Commission: Definition of sex in the Equality Act

 Shortly following the judgment in For Women Scotland Ltd v The Scottish Ministers, on 25 April 2025, the EHRC issued an interim update in which they said that according to the judgment, trans women are "biological men" and trans men are "biological women", and that they must be excluded from sex-segregated spaces accordingly.
 The guidance applied to any school, workplace, sporting body, publicly accessible service (such as restaurants, shops, hospitals, or shelters), and any association of 25 people or more.
 The guidance stated that while trans women and trans men must be barred from the women's and men's facilities respectively, they could also be barred from the men's and women's as well, so long as there is at least one facility available for them to use.
 However, the guidance also stated that if only mixed-sex facilities were available, this could constitute discrimination against women, and that the presence of segregated spaces was compulsory in the workplace.
 The guidance also stated that women-only and lesbian-only groups must bar trans women from entry.

 EHRC commissioner Akua Reindorf spoke after the judgment in a personal capacity and stated that trans people "have been lied to over many years" regarding their level of rights, and that they must accept a perceived reduction in rights for the sake of "correction" because "other people have rights".

+In May 2026, the EHRC doubled down, stating that businesses and service providers must exclude transgender people from single-sex facilities which do not match their "biological sexes", as well as facilities that do match but in which a cis person might find their presence uncomfortable - such as a male-presenting trans man attending a women’s domestic violence support group.
+The EHRC also stated that businesses should still provide a third space for transgender people, such as gender-neutral toilets or a disabled bathroom.
+A report published on the British anti-trans movement by Amnesty International that same month identified the EHRC's guidance as a major event in the progression of said movement.

+In June 2026, The Guardian reported that a number of Labour MPs were doubtful that the EHRC's guidance was workable.
+135 MPs signed a motion calling for the code of practice to be blocked.